andre-mr/fipe-ui/README.md

 <!-- USAGE -->
 ## :desktop_computer:	Basic usage
-* Select table period (month+year)
+* Select table period (month+year).
-* Select manufacturer
+* Select manufacturer.
-* Select one first:
+* Select in any order:
-  * Vehicle model
+  * Vehicle model.
-  * Vehicle year and variation
+  * Vehicle year and variation.
-* After model choice, the year list is automatically filtered to match that model
+* After model choice, the year list is automatically filtered to match that model.
-* After year choice, the model list is automatically filtered to match only vehicles from that year
+* After year choice, the model list is automatically filtered to match only vehicles from that year.
-* Price is shown after all 4 choices done
+* Price is shown after all 4 choices done.
-* A google image search is made with selections made, and the first result is shown.
+* A Google image search is made with selections made, and the first result is shown.

 <!-- NOTES FOR DEVELOPERS -->
 ## :keyboard:	Notes for developers